Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/index.md

 ## SMHI client

-The SMHI client can be used as a single object coordinating sub-clients, e.g. Metobs or Strang.
+The SMHI client is in an experimental state.
+As of now, it only controls the Metobs sub-client.
+It will be expanded in future versions.

 ## Metobs client